dooseokjeong/BPTC-NOSO/SNN_unfolded/Dataset/NMNIST/README.md

-Place the N-MNIST dataset in this folder.
+Download the N-MNIST dataset from https://www.garrickorchard.com/datasets/n-mnist and place the N-MNIST dataset in this folder.